barneyme/bpad/readme.txt

 Click ? to view this Readme file.

-Click "Install" to add bpad.me as a PWA (Progressive Web App.)
+Click "PWA" to install bpad.me as a PWA (Progressive Web App.)
 Bpad PWA can be used as a separate application from your browser and offline.

 **PRIVACY**